Missouri Meat and Poultry Inspection Program

 Custom Exempt Operation

 9 CFR 303.1 exempts the custom preparation of carcasses, meat or meat food products derived from the slaughter of cattle, sheep swine, goats or game animals from official inspection.
-However, custom operations are subject to sanitary inspection by the Missouri Meat and Poultry Inspection Program.
+However, custom operations are required to uphold sanitary 9 CFR 416 and animal welfare 9 CFR 313 standards as well as the disposition of inedible materials 9 CFR 310 by the Missouri Meat and Poultry Inspection Program.

 To engage in custom preparation of such products, the following requirements must be met: